PeterAAyala/CS109aFinalProject/KNN.md

     The accuracy score of the knn model on the test set is 0.3240568583938104

 It is interesting that the highest performing model has k=1--this was true in both cross-validation and when looking at test accuracies separately (code not shown here for test accuracies of other models).
 This suggests that for a given user-restaurant combination, the single user-restaurant combination already in the dataset that is closest to the desired combination is most reflective of the desired combination (rather than an aggregate of several close combinations).
 Furthermore, this model has a relatively lower test accuracy than the baseline and the regression models, suggesting that it is not the best model to use for this dataset.
 Cross-validation did increase the accuracy score from the naive model (which used k = 5 as default).
+However, the testing accuracy of 0.324 was lower than our baseline estimate of 0.389 for the test set.